 BMW /2 motorcycle transmission

-Some years ago I was working with Blaise on 5 transmissions that he had.
+Some years ago, I was working with Blaise on five transmissions that he had.
 We spent the evening disassembling them and doing a complete autopsy on each.
 He was a fast learner.

 Metal in the oil of a BMW motorcycle transmission

 Forever “they” have said that it is normal for the BMW transmission to have metal flakes in the oil.
 Does that make sense to you?
 I didn’t think so.
 Ask a bearing engineer how much metal “should” be in the lubricant.
-I think that you will get a strange look.
-So, what are “they” talking about?
+I believe that you will get a strange look.

-Any metal in the oil is bad, but in the BMW motorcycle transmission, it is common.
+Any metal in the oil is wrong, but in the BMW motorcycle transmission, it is common.
 The source of the metal is from more than one place.
-The amount and size of the particles is important in predicting failure.
+The amount and size of the particles are essential in predicting failure.
 While you can’t completely stop the metal from getting into the oil, you certainly can do something about it.

 Drain your oil into a clean container and carefully examine the oil in the sunlight.
-You will see the metal swirl around and produce a “sheen”.
-The magnetic drain plug (sport models only) will have “fuzz” or sludge on it.
+You will see the metal swirl around and produce a “sheen.”
+The magnetic drain plug (sports models only) will have “fuzz” or sludge on it.
 The rule of thumb is to pinch as much of the fuzz as possible between two fingers and rub them together.
-If you can easily feel the fuzz as sort of fine sand, that is bad.
+If you can easily feel the fuzz as sort of a fine sand, that is bad.
 If the fuzz feels smooth, then that is good.
-(Learn to rub the fuzz and record your findings.)
-Well, maybe not good, but the bearings aren’t coming apart soon.
+Always record your findings.
+Well, maybe it isn’t a good thing, but the bearings aren’t coming apart soon.